-Unfortunately, like all good things, the ice castles don’t last forever.
+Like all good things, Ice Castles doesn’t last forever.
 If you want to visit them, it’s best to plan your trip in January or early February.
-I’ve seen the castles both during the day and at night.
+I’ve seen Ice Castles both during the day and at night.
 While they are beautiful at all hours, I personally loved seeing them illuminated in the evening.
-Weekdays are a bit less crowded, but on weekends, you can often catch special events at Ice Castles like the fire performances, or you can get your child’s photo taken with the princesses from the movie Frozen.

 Tips for visiting Ice Castles

 - Dress warmly.
 It might go without saying, but you’re in a giant castle of ice.
-It can get fairly cold, so layer up, wear a good pair of snow boots, gloves, and a hat.
+It can get fairly cold, so layer up, and wear gloves and a hat.
 I like to say, dress as if you are going skiing (minus the helmet and skis, of course).

 - If traveling with small children, it’s easiest to wear your baby in a baby carrier with a winter cover.
 Wearing your baby is a great way to keep your little one warm while at Ice Castles.
 Another popular option is to pull young children in a sled.
-Strollers don’t work that great on snow.
+Skip the stroller.
+They don’t work that great on snow.

 - Buy tickets online in advance.
 Had we stopped in Colorado all those years ago, we probably would have been turned away.
 The attraction often sells out, especially on weekends, so book your time slot in advance.

 Have you been to one of the Ice Castles in the United States?
 Do you have a question or comment about one of the locations for Ice Castles in the USA.
 We’d love to hear from you.
 Leave us a comment and let us know which location you visited and your thoughts.

 Like it?
 Pin this guide to the Ice Castles winter attraction to save for later!